 If you have limited work experience, you can add internships, volunteer work and personal projects as well.

 Your educational background should also be brief and relevant.
 Provide the name and location of your university, add your major and the type of degree obtained.
-You can include your GPA within five years of graduating and if it is 3.5 or above.
+You can include your GPA within five years of graduating if it is 3.5 or above.

 Mention important seminars, courses or other training if you feel it will boost or validate a skill.